LimeSlime888/mis------./README.md

 When run in the world, the typed text will adjust automatically to the environment, and deleting text will reveal a background.

 Trying to hover over a link with the text cursor will also send you to its location and place your cursor there automatically.

+Having the centre of your screen less than 12 tiles from an environment will also play its ambience and music.